coelacant1/PTXEngine/README.md

 ## License

-`uCore3D` is released under the [AGPL-3.0](https://choosealicense.com/licenses/agpl-3.0/).
+`PTXEngine` is released under the [AGPL-3.0](https://choosealicense.com/licenses/agpl-3.0/).
 If you ship modified versions (embedded or desktop) you must publish the modified source, ensuring improvements stay in the commons.